FC Kuusysi: Synopsis

 The club was founded in 1934 with the name Lahden Pallo-Miehet ('Lahti Ball Men').
 It used this name until 1963, when the name was changed into Upon Pallo, having by then a connection with UPO, a white goods company from Lahti.
 Six years later (1969) the name was again changed, into Lahti-69, which soon was moulded into Kuusysi ('sixty-nine').
 When this later was adopted as the official name of the club, it was natural that another nickname soon came to be used, this time Kyykkä.

 The club has won five men's Finnish championships, four times when the top flight was still called Mestaruussarja, and once during Veikkausliiga.
 It has also twice won the Finnish Cup.
 Their best result in European competitions is the quarterfinals of the 1985–86 European Cup.

 After the 1996 season, the men's team merged with that of Reipas Lahti, giving rise to the current club FC Lahti.

+In 9 September, 2024, after signed a merger agreement, whereby the operations of Reipas Lahti and Kuusysi will be transferred to FC Lahti, the club was announced, that it will henceforth be known as FC Lahti/69.